-(3) Permitted uses in the Countryside (Fringe and Rural transect zones)
+(4) (3) Permitted uses in the Countryside uses (Fringe and Rural transect zones)

+Land in the Countryside (Fringe and Rural transect zones) may be used only for the following purposes, and structures in the Countryside are allowed only to serve these permitted uses:

 - i.
-Land in the Countryside (Fringe and Rural transect zones) may be used only for the following purposes, and structures in the Countryside are allowed only to serve these permitted uses: - 1) Agricultural uses and facilities including farmer's markets and agriculture-based targeted industry, except as follows: - a) Agricultural uses and facilities in the Fringe transect zone are limited to passive agriculture that is compatible with nearby residential uses such as, but not limited to, horse and cattle pasture and native range. - Active agricultural uses must be located only in the Rural transect zone; such uses include crops that require extensive cultivation or spray applications of pesticide and fertilizer and concentrated livestock facilities. - c) Agricultural or utility uses or facilities that may generate noise or odor must be located only in the Rural transect zone. - Restored or preserved native habitat and environmentally significant or sensitive land (see Section 3.01.03.EE.2.o(4)); - Community recreation areas such as community or regional parks, recreational fields, picnic areas, primitive campgrounds, greenways, and trails, provided they: - a) Link with trails to neighborhoods and adjacent Countryside areas; - b) Provide opportunities for shaded seating; and - c) Provide facilities such as public restrooms and water fountains. - 4) The Flow Way System including adjoining water management facilities and wastewater re-use facilities (see Section 3.01.03.EE.2.p); - 5) Golf course (limited to 18 holes per Town or Village), provided that it accommodates re-use wastewater and uses Best Management Practices for Florida Golf Courses published by the Institute of Food and Agricultural Sciences at the University of Florida in 1999; - 6) Civic uses on Civic Building Lots; and - 7) Allowable residential uses on Estate Lots.
-Estate Lots in the Countryside are limited to a maximum of 5% of the land area dedicated to the Countryside; the allowance for these lots must be acquired by TDR Credits transferred from an off-site eligible sending site (see Section 4.04.06).
+Agricultural uses and facilities including farmer's markets and agriculturebased targeted industry, except as follows: - 1) Agricultural uses and facilities in the Fringe transect zone are limited to passive agriculture that is compatible with nearby residential uses such as, but not limited to, horse and cattle pasture and native range. - Active agricultural uses must be located only in the Rural transect zone; such uses include crops that require extensive cultivation or spray applications of pesticide and fertilizer and concentrated livestock facilities. - Agricultural or utility uses or facilities that may generate noise or odor must be located only in the Rural transect zone. - ii.
+Restored or preserved native habitat and environmentally significant or sensitive land (see Section 3.01.03.EE.2.o(4)); - iii. iv.
+The Flow Way System including adjoining water management facilities and wastewater re-use facilities (see Section 3.01.03.EE.2.p); - iv. iii.
+Community recreation areas such as community or regional parks, recreational fields, picnic areas, primitive campgrounds, greenways, and trails, provided they: - 1) Link with trails to neighborhoods and adjacent Countryside areas; - 2) Provide opportunities for shaded seating; and - 3) Provide facilities such as public restrooms and water fountains. - v. vi.
+Civic uses on Civic Building Lots; and - vi. v.
+Golf course (limited to 18 holes per Town or Village), provided that it was designated on an approved PTV regulating plan, remains open to the public, accommodates re-use wastewater, and uses Best Management Practices for Florida Golf Courses published by the Institute of Food and Agricultural Sciences at the University of Florida in 1999; - vii.
+Allowable residential uses on Estate Lots.
+Estate Lots in the Fringe transect zone Countryside are limited to a maximum of 5% of the land area dedicated to the Open Space and Countryside; the allowance for these lots must be acquired by TDR Credits transferred from an off-site eligible sending site (see footnote to Table 3-2-Section 4.04.06).

-(4) Restoration and preservation.
+(5) (4) Restoration and preservation.